- Home

 How to make the most of your solo time

 - Throw yourself into fitness.
-Not only will it ensure you look extra hot for your next date with your partner, but it’ll bolster feelings of happiness too.
-Consider scheduling solo dates with nature where you stroll through woodland.
-It’s proven to lower stress.
+Not only will it mean you look extra hot for your next date, but it’ll bolster feelings of happiness too.
+For example, walking in woodland is proven to lower stress.
+Consider scheduling solo dates with nature; you could go for a stroll, a jog, or a cycle in your local park.

 - Maintain your friendships.
 If you can’t see your partner next week, that’s seven free nights when you could see your parents, neighbours, best friend… If you’re feeling low and lonely, why not sign up to volunteer in your local community or join a friendly local group?

 - Lose yourself in a hobby.
 Not having a partner coming home every evening means you can really embrace your own interests.
 Fancy filling your dining table with Lego models?
 Nobody will tut when it’s teatime.
 Want to paint landscapes in your living room?
 Splash as much as you like!
-Fill your time with things you truly love, and you will appreciate, rather than resent, your freedom.
+Fill your time with things you truly love and appreciate, rather than resent, your freedom.

 Join Rest Less Dating